 K-5, hands-on & interactive

 Hands-on science and experiments is one thing that a lot of families choose to outsource.
 Not everyone is super psyched to order owl pellets, know what I mean?
-So if you’re working with a co-op or homeschool group to deliver elementary science instruction, be sure to take a close look at this one.
+Worth a look if you’re working with a co-op or homeschool group to deliver elementary science instruction.

-Developed by teachers and aligned to the Next Generation Science Standards (NGSS), Mystery Science offers a low-prep, hands-on science option perfect group instruction.
-And, if you are using this for your own homeschool family exclusively, Mystery Science offers free units to get you started.
+Developed by teachers and aligned to the Next Generation Science Standards (NGSS).
+Mystery Science offers a low-prep, hands-on science option perfect group instruction.
+If you are using this for your own homeschool family, Mystery Science offers free units to get you started.

 Best Nature-based Homeschool Program